-The NGO got funding support from European Union to start the first HIV/AIDS awareness campaign in southern Sudan.
-The organization later worked in various locations in the region through partnerships and contracts by UNICEF, WFP and other UN agencies.
+Soon after registration, the NGO got funding support from European Union to start the first HIV/AIDS awareness campaign in southern Sudan.
+The organization later worked in various locations in the region through partnerships and contracts with UNICEF, WFP and other UN agencies.

 In 1996 Integrated Programme for Health and Development (IPHD) changed its name to Community Aid International (CAI).
 We expanded our scope of activities on HIV/AIDS including workplace awareness programme, youth-focused programmes and special programmes for vulnerable groups.
 With HIV/AIDS and Reproductive Health activities, CAI expanded its geographical coverage, not only in the whole of Western, Coast and Nyanza regions of Kenya, but also to 10 countries in east and central Africa and Rome through partnerships and contracts with UNICEF, WFP and other UN agencies.

-We entered the 21 century with expansion into gender equality, particularly focusing on women economic empowerment and campaigns for inclusion of women in leadership, decision-making and governance.
-We extensively worked on these actions for several years with funding support from various partners, including the Netherlands Embassy, Canadian International Development Agency, and Care Canada, Scandinavian countriesí basket funds, UN Women, etc.
+We entered the 21st century with expansion into advocacy for gender equality, particularly focusing on women economic empowerment and campaigns for inclusion of women in leadership, decision-making and governance.
+We extensively worked on these actions for several years with funding support from various partners, including the Netherlands Embassy, Canadian International Development Agency, Care Canada, Scandinavian countries’ basket funds, UN Women, etc.

-From 2004, CAI went into poverty reduction and wealth creation activities using microfinance to increase targeted communitiesí access to credit and financial services.
-Within the same poverty reduction strategy, we also implemented special entrepreneurship programmes for young adults ñ training them in business, giving credit and offering business advisory services to them.
-We are proud of budding entrepreneurs in those areas ñ the beneficiaries of a programme supported by the J9 Foundation.
+From 2004, CAI went into poverty reduction and wealth creation activities using microfinance to increase targeted communities’ access to credit and financial services.
+Within the same poverty reduction strategy, we also implemented special entrepreneurship programmes for young adults – training them in business, giving credit and offering business advisory services to them.
+We are proud of budding entrepreneurs in those areas – the beneficiaries of a programme supported by the J9 Foundation.